 My time at Livingstone not only gave me the opportunity to do something totally different and rewarding, but also allowed me to live in a National Park, walk with the lions, meet a lot of great volunteers, work with the local Zambian staff and simply to enjoy Africa!
 One of my favourite experiences was being involved in the conservation education program at a local school, which involved teaching the children about various conservation topics and taking them on a field trip into the National Park.
 It was humbling to see such a polite bunch of kids really appreciate what they were seeing in the park and just being so keen to learn!
 All in all, I had a fabulous experience and most of all it was a privilege to spend time with all the lions, and to just watch and learn from these extraordinary creatures.’

-Helen Mylne (pictured below) was a Wildlife Conservation Research intern in Livingstone, Zambia
+Helen Mylne (pictured below) joined ALERT for a full year as a Wildlife Conservation Research intern, firstly in Livingstone, Zambia for six months

 'I was very much included as a part of the team and was definitely treated like a colleague.
 My ideas were taken seriously and frequently acted upon.
 Staff, interns and volunteers all worked together as one, with the staff simply taking a leading role to make sure everything was done efficiently and to a good standard.